Letter on behalf of the Scheme Trustee

 For this reason, we urge you to exercise extreme caution and visit www.fca.org.uk/scamsmart which has guidance relating to how to avoid scams generally and also specifically in relation to COVID-19.
 Useful information, particularly if you are approaching retirement, or have had your pension affected by the current economic conditions can also be found at www.pensionsadvisoryservice.org.uk/about-pensions/when-things-change/coronavirus-how-will-this-affect-my-pension-or-investments".
 Our administrator has also updated their COVID-19 information sheet and a copy is attached for reference.

 A copy of this letter and other Scheme information can be found on our website https://www.comet-pensions.co.uk/ .
-If you require any scheme information please check our website before contacting the Scheme administration team during the current COVID-19 restrictions.
+If you require any scheme information, then please check our website before contacting the Scheme administration team.

 Chairman of Trustee